wp-plugins/flickr-mini-gallery/readme.txt

 = Internationalization =
 The plugin is compatible with xlanguage plugin, use the parameter lang if you need to show a gallery just in a specific language.

+= Image enlargement on rollover =
+You can choose 2 hover modes only the title or enlarge the thumbnail

 == Support ==